CafeOBJ/cafeobj/manual/md/cloudsync.md

 be included and discussed.

-Besides giving an example of a specification and verification, we also try to explain several of the most important concepts in \_cafeobj using rather simple examples.
+Besides giving an example of a specification and verification, we also try to explain several of the most important concepts in CafeOBJ using rather simple examples.

 Protocoll